-Egypt can get hot in the summer months of July and August, but this is normally a dry heat and easier to cope with than humidity.
+Egypt can get hot in with the summer months of July and August, being the warmest but this is normally a dry heat and easier to cope with than humidity.
 Where possible we try and visit sites in the early morning before it gets too hot.

-Accommodation aboard the Nile cruise is based on full board basis – alcoholic drinks are offered in the bar area at additional cost.
+Accommodation aboard the Nile cruise is based on full board basis – all drinks served on board are at your own expense.
 An evening entertainment program is also available on board.

 The walkways around ruins can be uneven, dusty and rocky, so be sure to bring sturdy, comfortable walking shoes.
 At major sites such as the Pyramids, you can expect to be exposed to the elements at length, so be prepared with a hat, sunscreen and plenty of fluids.